U.N. report may hint at source of Syria chemical weapons attack

 "They are not going to say: This was a rocket used by the Syrian forces," said Dieter Rothbacher, a chemical weapons expert who trained members of the U.N. team while working at the Organization for the Prohibition of Chemical Weapons.

 "As an OPCW inspector, you are never supposed to pass judgment.
 That is up to somebody else.
-That's up to the guys who take the report and interpret it," said Rothbacher, who helped destroy Saddam's chemical weapons and co-owns Hotzone Solutions Group, a training and consultancy company.
+That's up to the guys who take the report and interpret it," said Rothbacher, who helped destroy former Iraqi leader Saddam Hussein's chemical weapons and co-owns Hotzone Solutions Group, a training and consultancy company.

 Western intelligence agencies, including in the United States and Britain, say the evidence already stacks up against Assad, while experts say the rebels do not have the military capabilities to launch a widespread gas attack.